As a merit badge counselor, your mission is to join fun with learning. You are both a teacher and mentor to

 Make the Scout feel welcome and relaxed.
-Start by finding out what the Scout already knows about the Stimulate the Scout's interest by showing him something related to the merit badge subject, but don't overwhelm him; remember, he is probably a beginner.
+Start by finding out what the Scout already knows about the Stimulate the Scout's interest by showing them something related to the merit badge subject, but don't overwhelm them; remember, the Scout is probably a beginner.

 Carefully review each requirement, start with easy skills or questions, and encourage practice.
 Expect the Scout to do exactly what the requirements specify.
-Many of the requirements involve hands-on activities that call for a Scout to show or demonstrate; make; list; discuss; or collect, identify, and label - and he must do just that.
+Many of the requirements involve hands-on activities that call for a Scout to show or demonstrate; make; list; discuss; or collect, identify, and label - and the Scout must do just that.

 Don't make the requirement more difficult - or any easier - than stated.
-A Scout may undertake more activities on his own initiative, but he cannot be required to do so.
+A Scout may undertake more activities on their own initiative, but the Scout cannot be required to do so.

 During testing, the Scout might need help in a particular area or with a certain skill, and may need to